 As Kubicki detailed in relation to Seyfarth’s strategy: “My focus is on the continuity of the client experience firmwide.
 While there may be some local nuance, the Seyfarth experience should ring true for clients regardless of region: We want to design and deliver legal services that solve for their biggest needs.
 This will take a variety of forms around the globe, including the Asia-Pacific, but it will be shaped by our clients.”

-John Chisholm, Melbourne-based strategic advisor to law firms added: “Given Joshua’s background and the stated purpose of his new role, it would be surprising if Seyfarth Shaw did not relook at their longer term strategy of their APAC presence (including Australia) and in particular the delivery of their services.
+John Chisholm, Melbourne-based strategic advisor to law firms added: “Given Joshua’s background and the stated purpose of his new role, it would be surprising if Seyfarth Shaw did not relook at their long term strategy of their APAC presence (including Australia) and in particular the delivery of their services.
 Expect the unexpected?”